 We can all name at least one company that has successfully raised some serious cash, managed to bring the product to market, before unexpectedly shutting down.
 Most recently, Ringly and Wisewear bowed out of the wearable tech space.
-As continuous demise of fashion tech brands led to me explore, in an article I wrote for Wareable, why venture-backed startups experimenting with innovation fail.
+As the continuous demise of fashion tech brands led to me explore, in an article, I wrote for Wareable, why venture-backed startups experimenting with innovation fail.

 I honestly think that when it comes to startups failing, we also need to concentrate on what the companies have achieved and how far they came.
-I remember a time when the biggest hurdle was bringing a product to market, but Ringly and Wisewear overcame this hurdle.
+I remember a time when the most significant hurdle was bringing a product to market, but Ringly and Wisewear overcame this hurdle.
 They took their product to market.
 The problem was that they did not manage to stay there.
 So what we need to figure out, as a community, is how to successfully take a product to market, and keep it there.

-As the chatter around this rather hot topic gains further traction I have been having some interesting conversations with some of the best tech experts in the field.
+As the chatter around this rather hot topic gains further traction, I have been having some interesting conversations with some of the best tech experts in the field.
 They are innovators who have travelled down the startup path and lived to tell the tale.
-So it is straight from the horses mouth, that we share with you some of our favourite insiders who gave it to us straight, (just the way we like it):
+So it is straight from the horse’s mouth, that we share with you some of our favourite insiders who gave it to us straight, (just the way we like it):

 Laurent Le Pen: Founder & CEO at Omate

 “Indeed most of the fashion tech startups have failed.
 I am blessed that Omate pivoted in time.
 Actually, we did it twice from Sport to Fashion to Security.
 If I focused on my original ideas, Omate would be either dead or at the hospital.
 Back in 2015 at the CES Las Vegas, the motto of Omate was “Technology is what you carry; Fashion is what you wear!”
 We were announcing a strategic partnership with Richline Group and later on with Emanuel Ungaro.
 I remember that I was not keen to sell my devices without being approved by companies which had legitimacy and credibility in the industry.
 Therefore, these partnerships were very interesting for my Team as we are tech people so we could learn from fashion & jewelry leaders without being ourselves legitimate in the field.
-But even that was not enough because other tech companies quickly did the same, Fitbit was launching a special edition with Tory Burch and Apple Watch came with Hermès.
+But even that was not enough because other tech companies quickly did the same, Fitbit was launching a special edition with Tory Burch, and Apple Watch came with Hermès.

-Another threat was the emergence of Huami with Xiaomi so I decided to give up the fashion segment and a year later in 2016 we introduced our first kid smartwatch followed by models aiming elderly citizens and enterprise.
+Another threat was the emergence of Huami with Xiaomi, so I decided to give up the fashion segment and a year later in 2016 we introduced our first kid smartwatch followed by models aiming for elderly citizens and enterprise.
 That was the smartest pivot we did by focusing on what we are good at – standalone wearable tech – and acting on various niche segments where we did not face competition from the tech giants.
 On top of that, our number one satisfaction today is to save lives through our Wearable-as-a-Service solutions.“

 Max Cooper: Founder at Prequel